MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/display-flyout.md

 ---
-title: "Display flyout of icon | Microsoft Docs" ms.author: "pablocan"
+title: Display flyout of icon | Microsoft Docs
+description: Describes how to display a flyout of an icon and provides syntax and examples of creating and displaying default and custom flyouts. ms.author: pablocan
 ---

 # Display flyout of icon